paulneja/SentinelDesk/README.md

 Its use must be carried out under technical judgment and individual responsibility.

+---

-Responsibility and Disclaimer of Warranties
+##Responsibility and Disclaimer of Warranties

 The software is distributed “as is,” without express or implied warranty.